GrosSacASac/DOM99/readme.md

 Get up an running fast. dom99 does not attempt to invent for the n<sup>th</sup> time how to write <code>if</code> statements and <code>for</code> loops inside HTML.
 Put logic in JS, and mark-up that you already know in HTML.

-### Designers and Developers can work on the same files
+### Separation of concerns

+Designers and Developers can work on the same files.
 Elements in the mark-up linked to the DOM use `data-*` instead of the overused `class` and `id`.
 The benefits to this approach is that the developers can safely add data-attributes to stylized components without breaking the styles, and the designers can safely add `classes` and `ids` without breaking anything.

 ### Easy to learn